danieldkim/active-columns/README.md

-*init\_cols* will be used to initialize the object created.  it's root form -- hash or array -- must correspond to that required for the object being created. column family objects with dynamic column names, for instance, require an array as its *init\_cols*.  a super column object with fixed subcolumn names requires a hash.
+*init\_cols* will be used to initialize the object created.  it's root form -- hash or array -- must correspond to that required for the object being created.
+Row objects with dynamic column names, for instance, require an array as their *init\_cols*.  a super column object with fixed subcolumn names requires a hash.

 *init\_cols* can be deep if the object being created is a top-level object and it has multiple levels of structure -- e.g.: